Quantum Error Correction for Beginners: Digitization of quantum errors

 Therefore, not only are the cross terms eliminated via error correction but the final density matrix again collapses to a single error perturbation of ``clean" codeword states with no correlated errors.

-Consequently, in standard QEC analysis it is assumed that after each elementary gate operation, measurement, initialization and memory step, a hypothetical error correction cycle is run.
-This cycle digitizes all continuous errors (either systematic or environmental) into either an $X$ and/or $Z$ error on each qubit.
-This cycle is assumed to be error free and take zero time.
+Consequently, it is common in standard QEC analysis to assume that discrete $X$ and/or $Z$ errors are applied stochastically to each qubit after each elementary gate operation, measurement, initialization and memory step with some probability $p$.
+The QEC protocol itself digitizes the continuous noise, either coherent or incoherent errors, into a discrete set of bit and/or phase flips.
+The set of discrete errors is determined by the set of errors that are distinguishable by the quantum code used.
+The magnitude of the continuous error is translated to the probability of detecting a discrete error.
 In this way error correction can be analyzed by assuming perfect gate operations and discrete, probabilistic errors.
-The probability of each error occuring can then be independently calculated via a systematic gate analysis or through the evolution of the master equation.
+The probability of these errors occurring can then be independently calculated via analysis of the physical mechanisms which produce errors.
+While a local, stochastic error model is generally the most common, depending on the physical system under consideration and the type of quantum codes being used a more complicated analysis may be needed~\cite{P98}.

-\section{fault-tolerant Quantum Error Correction and the threshold theorem.}
+\section{Fault-tolerant quantum error correction and the threshold theorem}

-Section~\ref{sec:sec:QEC} detailed the protocols required to correct for quantum errors, however this implementation of QEC assumed the following, \begin{enumerate} \item Errors only occur during ``memory" regions, i.e. when quantum operations or error correction are not being performed and we assume errors do not occur on ancilla qubits. \item The quantum gates themselves do not induce any systematic errors within the logical data block. \end{enumerate} Clearly these are two very unrealistic assumptions and error correction procedures and logical gate operations need to be designed such that they can still correct for errors.
+Section~\ref{sec:sec:QEC} detailed the protocols required to correct for quantum errors, however in the discussion so far, we have implicitly assumed the following, \begin{enumerate} \item Errors only occur during ``memory" regions, i.e. when quantum operations or error correction are not being performed and ancilla qubits are error free. \item The quantum gates themselves do not induce any systematic errors within the logical data block. \end{enumerate} Clearly these are two very unrealistic assumptions.
+Fault-tolerant QEC is how we address these two issues.
+As the name suggests, fault-tolerance is a design methodology that allows us to tolerate faults, allowing QEC to remain effective.
+Combining error correction techniques with fault-tolerance allows us to design correction procedures and logical gate operations such that they can still function when the above assumptions are relaxed.